-If you’ve spent a fortune you didn’t have or spent your Christmas Eve in crowded shopping malls looking for that perfect gift for your friends….raise your hand!
-Stress is real at Christmas time.
-So much to do and so little time.
+If you’ve spent a fortune you didn’t have, or spent your Christmas Eve in crowded shopping malls looking for that perfect gift for your husband….raise your hand!

 My number one rule: Put people first.
 Simple idea, right?
 It’s in line with my rule to choose people over things.